 For those studies which have used interviews to explore growth, suggestions for protecting the participant have often focused on enhancing participant control during the interview.
 For example, Day and Wadey (2016) proposed that it was important to allow participants control over the interview location and the order of interview topics, making interviews participant rather than researcher led.
 Day and Martinelli (2016) further these suggestions, reflecting on their work with injured athletes they proposed that the chronological start of a story is not always the most adaptive start for participants.
-Using a chronological approach to interviewing, particularly when considering growth can mean that at the time when rapport is at its weakest, participants are asked to discuss aspects of their story that they may find most difficult.
+Such suggestions provide important considerations given that the initial adversity experience will likely be at the start of most stories of growth.
+Thus participants may be asked to describe adverse or traumatic events at a time when rapport is at its weakest.
 Consequently participants may hold back from telling certain types of stories that may be perceived as difficult or emotional.
 Kvale and Brinkman’s (2009) metaphor of the interpretivist interviewer as a ‘traveler’ may provide a useful consideration here, suggesting that the ‘traveler’ constructs knowledge with the participant.
 As Smith and Sparkes (2016) illustrated, one implication of this traveler metaphor is that no knowledge is produced independently of the researcher.
 Thus it is important for the researcher interviewing about growth to consider the rapport and empathy that may need to be built before the participant feels comfortable to share and co-construct stories of adversity and trauma.

 In addition to using interviews, a number of studies exploring growth experiences have advocated the use of participant observation to create a greater depth of data and enhance relationships with participants.
 Burke and Sabiston (2010) suggested that this method allowed the researcher to achieve ‘insider status’, gaining access to people sites and situations which may have been otherwise unavailable, thereby enhancing the richness of data.
 Such experiences may be challenging for researchers, particularly given that research on growth experiences often includes lengthy physical challenges.
 For example in Burke and Sabiston (2010), Burke described her nine day climb of Mount Kilimanjaro with a group of breast cancer survivors.
 While such physical feats may not be feasible for all researchers, Burke and Sabiston described the beneficial impact of being able to observe participants’ experiences, using these observations to complement and inform interviews, and providing discussion points as they occurred in the field.